Hide code cell source

 This directory $GTT/CopalisBeach/MOST_comparison contains code to perform a GeoClaw simulation that mimics the setup of the MOST model used by the NOAA Center for Tsunami Research (NCTR), which uses fixed nested grids at 3 resolutions, called the A, B, and C grids.

 The Copalis Beach example used in this tutorial has also been explored by the NCTR group using the MOST model, and they provided the grid data that is in the subdirectory MOST_data.
 Note that these grids are used both as the topography DEMs and as the computational grids in MOST.
 (Use the fetch_MOST_data.py script to fetch this data.)
+The script convert_most_to_asc.py converts these into a standard GeoClaw topofile format for use as topofiles in this example.

 Changes to setrun.py#